Ron Jones (composer)

-Early life and career
+Early life

 Jones was born in Kansas City, Kansas.
 He, along with his younger brother David, founded the Oregon Crusaders Drum and Bugle Corps in 1971, where Ron served as the composer, arranger, and drill designer.
 After completing his degree in music composition and music theory, he moved to Los Angeles to pursue further education at the Dick Grove School of Music.
-Ron studied under the guidance of Academy and Emmy Award-nominated composer Lalo Schifrin, who asked him to copy a concerto for guitar and orchestra.
-While attending Dick Grove, Ron composed a movie for NBC and began writing music for a television series produced by Hanna-Barbera.
+Jones studied under the guidance of Academy and Emmy Award-nominated composer Lalo Schifrin, who asked him to copy a concerto for guitar and orchestra.

+Early career

+While attending Dick Grove, Jones composed a movie for NBC and began writing music for a television series produced by Hanna-Barbera.
 He also arranged and composed the theme songs of The Smurfs and The Snorks.
 Ron later joined the composing team of Mike Post and Pete Carpenter, where he worked on various popular television series such as The A-Team, Magnum, P.I., and Hardcastle and McCormick.
 In 1987, he was recruited by Disney Music President Chris Montan to compose music for Disney's first syndicated cartoon series, DuckTales.